palhamel/palhamel/README.md

 🌍 I have a great interest in our climate 🌱, business development, tech, marketing, strategy, storytelling and content creation.

-🎹 Some of my major hobbies are [synthesizers], gaming, 8-bit NES/Famicom and [house music]. 🎧

-🕹 I combine my passion for code/tech, visual design, motion graphics and digital signage at [VSLRBL][VSLRBL].
+🎹 Some of my major hobbies are [synthesizers], gaming, 8-bit NES/Famicom and [house music]. 🎧 🕹 I combine my passion for code/tech, visual design and digital signage at [VSLRBL][VSLRBL].
 We make awesome visual brand communication.
 And tech solutions that support it.

 💬 Favorite quote: "You are always a student, never a master.
 You have to keep moving forward."
 (Conrad Hall)